A theme of tolerance, inclusion at this year’s Tony Awards

 While there was clearly an undercurrent of resistance to the current administration in Washington, winners did not overtly attack President Donald Trump.
 Then came Robert De Niro, who arrived to present the most anticipated moment of the night — a performance by Bruce Springsteen — and began by launching an expletive at the president, pumping his arms for emphasis.
 And then he did it again.
 Many in the audience stood and cheered, while TV censors quickly bleeped out the offending words.

 “That was the best part of the whole evening!” commented actor John Leguizamo later that night at the Plaza Hotel after-party.
 “I jumped to my feet.”
 He added that “the Tonys have never been this political.”
 Leguizamo himself, accepting a special Tony, brought up the fate of immigrant children in detention centers and the deaths of thousands of Puerto Ricans in Hurricane Maria.
-He also declared, “I’m an immigrant, and I’m not an animal” — referring to Trump’s recent remarks that some undocumented immigrants are “animals.”
+He also declared, “I’m an immigrant, and I’m not an animal” — referring to Trump’s recent remarks that some people living in a country illegally or without legal permission are “animals.”

 Several winners noted that elections are coming in November — among them playwright Tony Kushner, who wrote “Angels in America,” which won best revival of a play.
 He told viewers they have “21 weeks to save our democracy and heal our planet.”
 (On a lighter note, he also gave a shout-out to Judy Garland’s birthday.)
 Best musical revival went to “Once on This Island,” in a surprise win over “My Fair Lady” and “Carousel.”